Sushant-M/Udacity-DL/README.md

 # Udacity-DL
-Solutions to the problems for the udaity deep learning course.
+Solutions to the problems for the Udacity deep learning course.

+Contains the solutions within the code as new functions.